 FERMENTFEST: CELEBRATING LOCAL BEER AND CHEESE.

-October, known around the world for a celebration of beer is also NZ Cheese Month.
-Home to several award winning cheese makers and of late many exciting craft brewers has the mighty Waikato primed for FermentFest a celebration of these to industries.
+Now in it’s second year FermentFest is the prelude to October, a month known around the world for a celebration of beer is also NZ Cheese Month.
+Home to several award winning cheese makers and of late many exciting craft brewers FermentFest is a celebration of these to industries.

-At the forefront of promoting local food producers and hospitality industries, Waikato Food Inc have brought local brewers and cheese makers together for this inaugural event to be held at SkyCity Hamilton on Saturday the 1st October.
-Chairperson, Vicki Ravlich-Horan, says this free event “is just the start!
-We hope it will grow each year and become an annual fixture on the calendar.”
+At the forefront of promoting local food producers and hospitality industries, Waikato Food Inc have brought local brewers and cheese makers together for this inaugural event to be held at SkyCity Hamilton on Saturday the 30th September.

 Could there be a more enjoyable way to support local?